Senior couple walking in the park for energy and health.

 Mental and Emotional Well-Being

-Research shows that psychological and emotional states directly affect physical energy levels.
+Research indicates that psychological and emotional states have a direct impact on physical energy levels.

-Positive thinking, strong relationships with people, and activities that provide happiness will maintain your overall vitality.
+Positive thinking, strong relationships with others, and engaging activities that bring happiness will help maintain your overall vitality.

 Practices that benefit emotional wellness must be incorporated because chronic stress and anxiety, together with loneliness, exhaust energy levels, causing fatigue.